 No matter which area in life you are looking to succeed in, these habits can help people achieve remarkable things.
 Each habit presented in this book includes stories and science to back it up, along with exercises and practices that the reader can start doing.

-While some readers have found that this book is a bit verbose, others appreciate the number of stories and examples that are included.
+While some readers have found that High Performance Habits: How Extraordinary People Become That Way is a bit verbose, others appreciate the number of stories and examples that are included.

 Because of this, Meyer teaches the reader how to develop good habits and break bad ones to help limit frustration and stress that often wear people out.

 She points out how getting rid of a bad habit is easier when you replace it with a good habit.
 Because your mind wants to do something with the time spent on your old bad habits, why not give it something good in place.

 This idea is essential to my own actionable 27 step plan to break ANY bad habit.
 Check it out to get rid of those bad habits.

 Meyer urges people to choose one area of their life, whether it is generosity, discipline, faith, or something else, and start building good habits.
 Take it one step at a time and celebrate the small successes.

 Readers enjoy the funny stories and examples that Meyer includes in this book to prove her point.
 The voice of the book is inspiring, which also helps readers benefit from taking the time to read it.